nopnop2002/esp-idf-sx126x/http/README.md

 ### LoRa to HTTP
-Receive from LoRa and publish as HTTP.
+Receive from LoRa and send to HTTP.
 ESP32 acts as HTTP Client.
 You can use nc(netcat) as HTTP Server.
 ```sh ./http-server.sh```